wandb/terraform-aws-wandb/FAQ.md

 #### What are the different subnets created as part of the W&B deployment?

-> The W&B AWS terraform spins up atleast two subnets, one per availability zone in a region to account for fail over.
+> The W&B AWS terraform spins up at least two subnets, one per availability zone in a region to account for failover.
 If the deployment is private, then W&B creates two public subnets and two private subnets.

 #### What permissions should be granted to the W&B deployment?